 Well, the answer is YES.
 With Lokad, there is no work-around.
 Our forecasting engine does not come as an on-premises solution.

 But why should we need an internet connection for an algorithmic processing such as forecasting?

 The answer to this question is one of the core reason that have lead to the very existence of Lokad in the first place.

 When we started working on the Lokad project - back in 2006 - we quickly realized that forecasting, despite appearances, was a total misfit for local processing.

-1. Your can't get your forecasts right without having the data at hand.
+1. Your can’t get your forecasts right without having the data at hand.
 Researchers have been looking for decades for a universal forecasting model, but the consensus among the community is that there is no free lunch; universal models do not exist, or rather, they tend to perform poorly.
-This is the primary reasons why forecasting toolkits feature so many models (don't click this link, it's 3000 pages manual for a popular toolkit).
+This is the primary reasons why forecasting toolkits feature so many models.
 With Lokad, the process is much simpler because the data is made available to Lokad.
 Hence, it does not matter any more if thousands of parameters are needed, as parameters are handled by Lokad directly.